Scleroderma Toolkit

 Does scleroderma usually run in families?

 Scleroderma isn’t commonly passed down from parents to children.
 While genetics can play a role, it is rare for immediate family members of someone with scleroderma to develop the disease.
-Instead, they might be more likely to have other autoimmune conditions, such as lupus or rheumatoid arthritis.1
+Instead, they might be more likely to have other autoimmune conditions like lupus or rheumatoid arthritis.

 Research is ongoing to understand better how genes and the environment may cause scleroderma.
 See these references below: